thedaynos/fantasyDraftHighlights/readme.md

 Works best with Chromecast devices, but can be viewed in a youtube browser on your computer if you like.

+## Changes

+- for the newest version i've added support for basmith7 draft boards (from reddit/ff)

+- previously added chromecast support and sleeperbot support

 ## Getting Started

 This only will work with:

-draftboards: clickydraft and sleeperbot (For now)
+draftboards: sleeperbot, clickydraft, and basmith7's google drive board (For now) I'm currently working on other popular draft boards (espn/yahoo/nfl/cbs, but no promises)

 display: youtube on your chromecast device or computer/HDMI out

 browser: chrome web browser

-Download the files in my git repository to a directory anywhere you like.
+Download the files in this repository to a directory anywhere you like.

-This hasn't been super thoroughly tested and there could be bugs, but I've tested it quite a bit while creating it and I'm pretty sure I got everything.
-If you find a bug please contact me.
+You'll need to edit the config.py file so that it knows a little bit about your draft.
+And depending on what options you'll be using, you might need to install some python packages.

 ### Prerequisites

 OS: I ran this on my raspberry pi, ubuntu, windows 7, and windows 10 systems no problem.
 Software: Chrome browser
 Python Version 3

 Packages.....

 Package: requests. json.
 You will need requests and json.
 Install them if you don't have them.